pingcap/docs-tidb-operator/en/backup-to-azblob-using-br.md

 kubectl get bks -n test1 -o wide
 ```

-You can use the following command to check all the backup items:
+You can run the following command to check all the backup items:

 {{< copyable "shell-regular" >}}